 All members of staff will have their own unique usernames and private passwords to access the school's systems.
-Pupils will be provided with their own unique username and private passwords.
+Pupils in class, year or key stage and above will be provided with their own unique username and private passwords.
 Staff members and pupils will be responsible for keeping their passwords private.
+Passwords will have a minimum and maximum length and require a mixture of letters, numbers and symbols to ensure they are as secure as possible.
+Passwords will expire after 90 days, after which users will be required to change them.